rahildoshi97/materforge/paper/paper.md

 # Acknowledgements

 The development of PyMatLib was supported by the Friedrich-Alexander-Universität Erlangen-Nürnberg.

-We acknowledge the developers of SymPy [@sympy], NumPy [@numpy], pandas [@pandas], matplotlib [@matplotlib], and ruamel.yaml [@ruamel-yaml], whose libraries provide the symbolic mathematics, numerical computing, data processing, visualization, and configuration parsing capabilities that form the foundation of PyMatLib.
+Funded by the European Union.
+This work has received funding from the European High Performance Computing Joint Undertaking and Poland, Germany, Spain, Hungary, France and Greece under grant agreement number: 101093457.
+This publication expresses the opinions of the authors and not necessarily those of the EuroHPC JU and Associated Countries which are not responsible for any use of the information contained in this publication.

+We acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG) through the Collaborative Research Centre SFB/TRR 394 "Structural and Dynamic Patterns in Hot Bulk Forming" (FOR 5134).

+We thank Carola Forster for providing the material data for steel 1.4301 obtained using JMatPro, which contributed to the validation and development of PyMatLib's material property processing capabilities.

 # References